All Episodes

 So Putin has, you know, his network inside of America wants to get a foothold into the uranium network.

-We have a spy working on our behalf, telling them all these activities are happening and documenting it for the government.
+We have a spy working on our behalf telling them all these activities are happening and documenting it for the government.

-And then, you know, he's there 18 months or about 18 months before Cyfia signs off on the Uranium One deal that gives, you know, the bad actor, the host uh Putin and the hostile regime, Russia, 20% of our uranium.
+And then, you know, he's there 18 months or about 18 months before Scythia signs off on the Uranium One deal that gives the bad actor, Putin and the hostile regime, Russia, 20% of our uranium using bribery, kickbacks, extortion, and money laundering to get there.

 Well, we know it went to Canada.

-We know it went to Europe, and we know we have pretty good suspicions it went to Asia.
+And we know we have pretty good suspicions it went to Asia.

-And they let this deal go through, which the sad part is we don't even have enough uranium as a country.
+And they let this deal go through, which the sad part is, is we don't even have enough uranium as a country.

 And nobody in the news media touches it.